simbathesailor/simbathesailor.dev/src/pages/controlled-component-and-hooks/index.md

 `gist:simbathesailor/43c67b031a14297c19bbe7e21d9f4c76`

-Note: There are better way of organizing the current component hierarchy, but let's focus on only the controlled component stuff.
+Note: There are better ways of organizing the current component hierarchy, but let's focus on only the controlled component stuff.

 Notice, what all we needed to do to make use of SearchAndResultView.

-We have to have two states , one for search and one for result.
-In some scenarios, these kind of definitions becomes so big and scattered.
+We have to have two states, one for search and one for the result.
+In some scenarios, these kinds of definitions become so big and scattered.
 Next time you try to use the component, it eats away your whole time

-We have to do similar kind of thing everywhere we are using this SearchAndResultView component.
+We have to do a similar kind of thing everywhere we are using this SearchAndResultView component.

-This is how fundamentally controlled compoents system works in reactjs.
-There is nothing wrong about it.
-But, Can we remove this repeated work ?
+This is how fundamentally controlled components system works in reactjs.
+There is nothing wrong with it.
+But, Can we remove this repeated work?

 Yes we can, that's why this blog 😄